Is it worth buying Nikon D3400 in 2018? If yes, then what’s so great about it?

 For portraits, I prefer muted colors in the NL mode (neutral), as the portrait photos are still processed and toned anyway.

-Now, if you do not know which mode to select, just select SD (standard).
+If you don’t know which mode to select, just select SD (standard).

 This is critical for architectural photography because the camera eliminates all kinds of distortions of the lens, making straight lines straight.